HCSB Illustrator’s Bible [Review]

 The thing I love the most about this Bible is that the illustrations are much more subtle, modern, architectural, and gender neutral than the Inspire Bible.
-As soon as my husband and I looked through the Illustrators Bible together, he immediately wanted to start reading and coloring.
-His positive reaction to the illustrations would definitely make me recommend this Bible to men and women alike.
+As soon as I looked through the Illustrators Bible, I immediately wanted to start reading and coloring.

 This Bible boosts over 600 illustrations, and they are peppered throughout the Old and New Testaments.
 There are several full page illustrations at the beginning of some books, mainly in the New Testament, but there are a few in the Old Testament as well.
 The front and back inside covers are fully illustrated, as well as some of the additional pages at the front.